Curriculum Development: Types, Principles & Process

 Principles of Curriculum Development

 The principles of curriculum development are broad guidelines that ensure a holistic outcome for teachers, students and the education sector in totality.
 These principles outline the values that are the foundation for good curriculum and instructional design.
-These include:
+Principles of curriculum planning include:

 1. Principle of Totality of Experiences